 Safety and effectiveness of VIDAZA in patients with MDS and hepatic impairment have not been studied as these patients were excluded from the clinical trials.

-Renal abnormalities ranging from elevated serum creatinine to renal failure and death have been reported in patients treated with intravenous azacitidine in combination with other chemotherapeutic agents for nonMDS conditions.
+Renal toxicity ranging from elevated serum creatinine to renal failure and death have been reported in patients treated with intravenous azacitidine in combination with other chemotherapeutic agents for nonMDS conditions.
 In addition, renal tubular acidosis, defined as a fall in serum bicarbonate to < 20 mEq/L in association with an alkaline urine and hypokalemia (serum potassium < 3 mEq/L) developed in 5 patients with CML treated with azacitidine and etoposide.
 Monitor serum creatinine and electrolytes prior to initiation of therapy and with each cycle.
 If unexplained reductions in serum bicarbonate < 20 mEq/L or elevations of BUN or serum creatinine occur, the dosage should be reduced or held [see DOSAGE AND ADMINISTRATION].

-Patients with renal impairment should be closely monitored for toxicity since azacitidine and its metabolites are primarily excreted by the kidney.
+Patients with renal impairment may be at increased risk for renal toxicity.
+Also, azacitidine and its metabolites are primarily excreted by the kidney.
 Therefore, these patients should be closely monitored for toxicity [see DOSAGE AND ADMINISTRATION].
 Patients with MDS and renal impairment were excluded from the clinical studies.